 Remember, the insurance company is not looking out for your best interest and anything you say will likely be used against you later on.

 Recorded statements can sometimes be even more important, especially in a car accident when a police report was not made and there were no witnesses.
 The insurance company also uses the recorded statement of the responsible party to get their version of how the accident happened.
 Witness recorded statements are also taken, if possible.

-Sometimes our auto accident attorneys at the Law Offices of Michael Pines do not recommend giving a recorded statement at all.
+Sometimes our auto accident attorneys at Pines Salomon Injury Lawyers, APC. do not recommend giving a recorded statement at all.
 If we do allow it, we like to have at least received the police report and make sure that you are not taking any medications that would cause you to not be able to give clear answers.

 As experienced car accident lawyers, we will be able to assist you with recorded statements by scheduling the recorded statement as a conference call with the claims representative.
 We will not let the insurance company take advantage of you or ask you questions which have nothing to do with the car accident.
 As a condition of giving a recorded statement, we would insist on having a both a copy of the tape and a written transcription of what was said.

 Companies that have paid money on your behalf might use a word most people may not know, subrogation.
 Subrogation is the right to recover for any payments they made to you from the responsible person in a car accident.
 That is because insurance companies, and whoever paid any monies on your behalf, do not want you to recover a settlement twice -- once from your own auto accident insurance company and the other time from the responsible driver's car accident insurance company -- for the same car accident.